rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 `store`

     /**
      * Called to store a log file, called with the execution data, configuration properties, and an InputStream.
+Additionally `length` and `lastModified` properties are in the closure binding, providing the file length, and last modification Date.
      * Return true to indicate success.
      */
     store { Map execution, Map configuration, InputStream source->